Russia tries to kick habit with anti-smoking law

 A minimum price for cigarettes is expected to be set next January and the biggest challenge to Russia’s cigarette culture will come in June 2014: a ban on smoking in cafes, restaurants and hotels, and on tobacco sales at street kiosks.

-Nearly 40 percent of Russians smoke, compared with 27 percent in the United States and 30 percent in France, according to the World Health Organization’s latest figures.
+Nearly 40 percent of Russians smoke, compared with 27 percent in the United States and 30 percent in France, according to the World Health Organisation’s latest figures.

 The average Russian life expectancy is 69, against 79 in the United States and 82 in France, according to the World Bank.